fenago/apache-cassandra/lab_2.md

 It is quite common for other authors to start introducing the Cassandra data model from CQL.
-I use a different approach in this chapter.
+I use a different approach in this lab.
 I try to avoid diving too deep in CQL before we have a firm understanding of how Cassandra handles its physical storage.